 Stop blaming the SAM tool.
 Do not repeat these six mistakes

-The reason your SAM tool is not working for you is not that "there is no silver bullet".
-Let's stop saying that.
-Nobody buys it.
-Let's flip the narrative and face the truth.
-It's because either you didn't do your homework, or you knew there was no silver bullet and still didn't do your homework.
+The reason your SAM tool isn't working for you isn't because there's no silver bullet.
+Let's cut through the noise and face the truth: either you didn't do your homework, or you knew there was no silver bullet and still didn't do your homework.

-Snow Software, Flexera, Certero, License Dashboard, and even ServiceNow have pretty decent tools.
-Yes, they all have limitations.
-Each has its own, so what?
-You will win and achieve incredible results if you treat them as a foundation for your SAM solution.
-And you will fail, guaranteed, if you only "buy a tool".
+Snow Software, Flexera, Certero, License Dashboard, and even ServiceNow offer decent tools.
+Yes, each has its limitations, but so what?
+You'll achieve incredible results if you treat them as the foundation for your SAM solution.
+But if you only buy a tool, failure is guaranteed.

 Here are the top reasons your tool fails you and what you can do about it:

 1. You Bought a Tool, Not a Solution

 Did you lay out your exact goals?
 Did you delve into your software metrics in-depth?
 Did you jot down specific micro-level objectives you want your tool to address?
 If you bypassed these steps and merely spent money on something to help you save on cloud costs or manage licences in broad terms, you've missed the mark.

 First, familiarise yourself with your infrastructure, software metrics, and issues.
 Create a heat map and a detailed action plan.
 Only then should you go to market.

 Absolutely, start by examining the tool's strengths.
 Then, get a clear picture of its limitations and adjust your expectations accordingly.
 Be ready to create workarounds.
 Don't take marketing materials at face value; dissect them.
 Engage with the community and ask precise questions.
 For example, a vague question like "Does it handle Oracle middleware?" isn't enough.
 You should be asking, "Does it recognise components deployed by Oracle Enterprise Manager?"